 Students will combine photographic and desktop publishing skills to produce and market products related to photography.
 Areas explored include: portrait and close-up photography, light controls, filters, desktop publishing and extended photographic products.

-REMARKS: GAP 9 students may enroll.
-Students do not need to have a camera.
+REMARKS: Students do not need to have a camera.
 The school provides photographic equipment.

 AP STUDIO ART (DESIGNATION PHOTOGRAPHY)